Welcome to LovelySkin.com.

 One of the reasons why clean beauty has become popular is that it appeals to people seeking out products that they perceive as healthier for their skin and bodies.
 However, is clean beauty really better for you?
 Not necessarily.
 Beauty products that are labeled “clean” or “natural” are not inherently better or worse for your skin or body than any other beauty products.

 Skin care ingredients derived from natural sources such as plants or minerals are not guaranteed to be safer or better than ingredients made synthetically in a lab or factory.
 “Some naturally derived essential oils can be irritating to skin, causing contact dermatitis or other allergic reactions for some people,” Dr. Schlessinger says.
 “And poison ivy is natural, but clearly can make the person who contacts it miserable.
-This is a prime examples of the fact that ingredients from a natural source are not always better for everyone.”
+This is a prime example of the fact that ingredients from a natural source are not always better for everyone.”

 Clean beauty vs. natural beauty